CartoDB/carto-vl/docs/guides/06-introduction-to-interactivity.md

 ### Interactivity events

-CARTO VL offers an [Interactivity object](https://carto.com/developers/carto-vl/reference/#cartointeractivity) that allows you to listen to several map events in order to create rich interactive experiencies.
+CARTO VL offers an [Interactivity object](https://carto.com/developers/carto-vl/reference/#cartointeractivity) that allows you to listen to several map events in order to create rich interactive experiences.

-The following events are availiable:
+The following events are available:

 - `featureClick`: Fired when the user clicks on features.
 - `featureClickOut`: Fired when the user clicks outside a feature that was clicked in the last featureClick event.